 High-quality clothing will last longer than clothing from fast fashion clothing stores.
 Even though you pay a little bit more upfront but your clothes will last much longer.
 Quality clothing will endure wear and tear, many cycles in the washing machine and still look pristine every time you wear it.

 So do yourself a favour, invest in quality clothing.
 You will save more money in the long run, and you will help reduce the amount of old clothing going to the landfill.
 Your wallet and the environment will both benefit from you investing in quality essential pieces.

 4. Choose pieces that have multiple looks or purposes

 Your minimalist travel clothes should create various looks or have numerous functions.

-For example, I have a strappy top where one side is a v-neck, and the other side is a round neck (see photo above).
+For example, I have a strappy top where one side is a v-neck, and the other side is a round neck (see photo below).
 It creates 2 different looks.
 And it is long enough where you can tuck in your pants or skirt or leave it out.
 Therefore, 1 tank top can create 4 different looks.

 And I also travel with a sarong, which I use as a swimsuit coverup, a skirt, and a scarf.
 Sometimes I might even use it as a towel to dry off or a beach towel for suntanning on the beach.

 5. Try not to bring anything in white

 There were a few times I brought a white t-shirt or white bra on my travels.
 And somewhere down the road, the pristine white t-shirt and bra were strained with the dark colour dyes from other pieces in my travel capsule wardrobe (I bet it was from my jeans!)

 Even though it is nice to have light colour pieces as part of your capsule travel wardrobe, but in reality, it is not practical for a minimalist travel wardrobe.
 You’d have to separate your laundry or handwash your white top.